 You can set up a new iPhone as exactly that, a completely new iPhone without any previous data like documents, or settings such as email accounts.
-That's what you have to do if it's your first smartphone, and you might want to do it even later.
+That's what you have to do if it's your first smartphone, and there are reasons you could prefer to do that anyway.

 Broadly, what you do is prepare the old phone — by making a backup of the data on it, for instance — then during the setup of the next one, you transfer that data.